-- In urban settings you may see women dressed in skimpy clothing; do not consider this to be the norm. - Wearing mini-skirts, mini-shorts, going braless in tight clothing is often considered offensive, especially in rural areas.
-Men should avoid walking around bare-chested. - Locals will never criticise you, but will be embarrassed and politely keep their opinions to themselves. - Be sensitive and observe the way people around you dress (eg: they often swim in clothes) and adjust your behaviour and clothing according to where you are. - In temples and religious sites, both men and women should cover their shoulders and legs, and shoes and hats should be removed.
-This also applies when entering houses and some shops. - On the beach or at sea, nude sunbathing is not acceptable in public. - In forests and jungles: long pants/skirts and sleeved shirts are strongly recommended to limit insect bites and sunburn. - In rural spots such as waterfalls and rivers, avoid bikinis and swimming suits, keep your tee-shirt on and maybe wear a sarong as well to cover your legs.
+Be sensitive observe the way people around you dress (eg: they often swim in clothes) and adjust your behaviour and clothing according to where you are.
+On the beach or at sea, nude sunbathing or swimming is not accepted.
+In forests and jungles: long pants/skirts and sleeved shirts are strongly recommended to limit insect bites and sunburn.
+In rural spots such as waterfalls and rivers avoid bikinis and swimming suits, keep your tee shirt on and may be a sarong as well to cover your legs.
+In urban settings you may see women dressed in skimpy clothing; do not consider this to be the norm.
+Wearing mini-skirts, mini-shorts, going braless in tight clothing is often considered offensive, especially in rural areas.
+Men should avoid walking around bare-chested.